sebastiaanbrand/reachability/README.md

 ### 5a.
 Reproducing experiments (subset)

-* To generate (a small subset of) the data used for Figures 4 and 5 in the paper, run the command below.
+* To generate (a small subset of) the data used for Figures ?? and ?? in the paper, run the command below.
 This runs (for each dataset; BEEM, Petri, Promela) a random selection of 10 small instances.
 ```
-$ ./scripts/bench_subset.sh -n 10
+$ ./scripts/bench_subset.sh -n 10 small
 ```

-* To generate (a small subset of) the data used for Figure 6 in the paper, run the command below.
+* To generate (a small subset of) the data used for Figure ?? in the paper, run the command below.
 This runs (for each dataset; BEEM, Petri, Promela) a random selection of 10 small instances.
 ```
-$ ./scripts/bench_subset.sh -n 10 -w "1 8" test-par-only
+$ ./scripts/bench_subset.sh -n 10 -w "1 8" test-par-only small
 ```

 The results of these benchmarks are written to `bench_data/subset/*/` as csv data.
 Running these commands multiple times appends the results of the new run to that of earlier runs.